lukcnt/birthday-reminder/README.md

 ## Test the application

-The site can be accessed through the link:
+The site can be reached through the link:

 [lukcnt.io/birthday-reminder](https://lukcnt.github.io/birthday-reminder/)